-The Company, together with other subsidiaries in the Group guaranteed senior unsecured notes issued by MTN (Mauritius) Investments Limited on the Irish Stock Exchange amounting to US\$593 million (2022: US\$950 million).
+The Company, together with other subsidiaries in the Group guaranteed senior unsecured notes issued by MTN (Mauritius) Investments Limited on the Irish Stock Exchange amounting to US\$500 million (2023: US\$593 million).
 Each guarantor is jointly and severally liable.
 A financial liability was recognised at the fair value of the guarantees issued.
 A fee was not charged by the Company for providing the guarantee and therefore the benefit provided by the Company to its subsidiary was recognised as a capital contribution.

 As industry practice has developed, it has become clear that consideration should be given to which guarantor the borrower could reasonably be expected to seek recovery from.
 Therefore, the Company assessed that in the event of default by MTN (Mauritius) Investments Limited, it can be reasonably assumed that a borrower would seek recovery from the other guarantors.
 Any breach on the part of MTN (Mauritius) Investments Limited could reasonably be expected to be as a result of default by MTN Mauritius as these borrowings were on lent to MTN Mauritius.
 The Company's main investment is a 100% shareholding in MTN Mauritius.
-As such, the ECLs attributable to the Company as at 31 December 2023 have been estimated at zero while the financial liability remains recognised at the amount initially recognised less cumulative amortisation.
+As such, the ECLs attributable to the Company as at 31 December 2024 have been estimated at zero while the financial liability remains recognised at the amount initially recognised less cumulative amortisation.

 In addition to the financial guarantees issued over the senior unsecured notes and Citibank facilities, the Company, together with other subsidiaries of the Group, have also issued various financial guarantees over the bonds, revolving credit facilities, long-term loans and banking facilities of MTN Holdings.
 Each guarantor is jointly and severally liable.
-Limited value was attached to these financial guarantees).
-New financial guarantees issued over new bonds issued in the current financial year have been initially recognised at a combined fair value of R655 million (2022: R400 million).
+Limited value was attached to these financial guarantee contracts which resulted in immaterial fair values being ascribed on initial recognition (limited value guarantees).
+New financial guarantees issued over new bonds issued in the current financial year have been initially recognised at a combined fair value of R389 million (2023: R655 million).
 As a fee was not charged by the Company for providing the guarantee, the benefit provided by the Company to its parent has been recognised as a distribution in equity.

-As industry practice has developed, it has become clear that consideration should be given to which guarantor the borrower could reasonably be expected to seek recovery from.
-In the current year, the Company assessed that in the event of default by MTN Holdings, there is a 94% probability that a borrower would seek recovery from the Company, considering the assets held by each guarantor and their credit scores.
-As such, the ECLs attributable to the Company as at 31 December 2023 in relation to the financial guarantees over MTN Holdings debt have resulted in a loss on remeasurement of R40 million (2022: loss on remeasurement of R91 million) recognised in profit or loss.
+As industry practice has developed, it has become clear that consideration should be given to which guaranter the borrower could reasonably be expected to seek recovery from.
+In the current year, the Company assessed that in the event of default by MTN Holdings, there is a 78% probability that a borrower would seek recovery from the Company, considering the assets held by each guaranter and their credit scores.
+As such, the ECLs attributable to the Company as at 31 December 2024 in relation to the financial guarantees over MTN Holdings debt have resulted in a gain on remeasurement of R663 million (2023: loss on remeasurement of R40 million) recognised in profit or loss.

 The Group's credit rating as determined by Standard and Poor (S&P) has been used to assess whether there has been a significant increase in credit risk.
 Following the downgrade in the Group's credit rating by S&P during 2021 (BB+ to BB-), it was determined that use of lifetime ECL for debt instruments entered into prior to the downgrade and the use of 12 month ECLs for debt instruments entered into subsequent to the downgrade, including banking facilities negotiated on an annual basis was appropriate as they were entered into prior to the downgrade.
-This assessment remained unchanged for the 2023 financial year.
+This assessment remained unchanged for the 2024 financial year.